 Pick and pack operations

 Pick and pack fulfilment is all about smart automation.
 We automate your storage, inventory packing, and inventory shipping.
 Anything that happens after the “buy now” button on your website, we take care of for you.
 We take care of your final mile delivery within 24 – 48 hours, so you don’t have to.
 We even handle your custom packaging.

-For those brands that like to enhance their experience with custom inserts and custom packaging, we also accommodate these requests.
+We also accommodate these requests for brands that like to enhance their experience with custom inserts and custom packaging.
 We know the value of a customer’s perception of the “unboxing experience” and how it enhances brand value.
 A recent survey shows that 40% of online shoppers say they are more likely to recommend a product to a friend if it comes in branded packaging.
 So, we listened and encouraged this practice.

 Two-way stock sync